olliethomas/thesis/content/00_annual_review/lit_review.md

 stand little chance of calming ethical concerns about the application of our field to subjective areas.

-[^1]:
-  Certainly from the ethical perspective, although interpretability of machine learning models is a research area in it's own right
+[^1]: Certainly from the ethical perspective, although interpretability of machine learning models is a research area in it's own right.

-[^2]:
-  And alternatively, we may be able to interpret some stages of the decision making process but the process to obtain these may be opaque to us
+[^2]: And alternatively, we may be able to interpret some stages of the decision making process but the process to obtain these may be opaque to us.

-[^3]:
-  For more on this paper, see section [5](#causal){reference-type="ref" reference="causal"}
+[^3]: For more on this paper, see {ref}`causal`.

-[^4]:
-  Throughout this section we consider a binary sensitive attribute, though all definitions can be extended to accommodate a sensitive attribute with $n$ categories
+[^4]: Throughout this section we consider a binary sensitive attribute, though all definitions can be extended to accommodate a sensitive attribute with $n$ categories.

-[^5]: Which due to contractual reasons they are unable to release
+[^5]: Which due to contractual reasons they are unable to release.
-[^6]: In this case, with regard to demographic parity
+[^6]: In this case, with regard to demographic parity.
-[^7]: The CelebA, Soccer Player and Quickdraw datasets were used
+[^7]: The CelebA, Soccer Player and Quickdraw datasets were used.
-[^8]:
-  Given the arbitrariness of many 'fairness' rules in the U.S. that have led to claims of disparate treatment (i.e. Ricci vs DeStefano or Texas House Bill 588) this objective may have a large impact.
+[^8]: Given the arbitrariness of many 'fairness' rules in the U.S. that have led to claims of disparate treatment (i.e. Ricci vs DeStefano or Texas House Bill 588) this objective may have a large impact.

-[^9]:
-  And consequently the expectation to be free of discrimination based on that religion
+[^9]: And consequently the expectation to be free of discrimination based on that religion.

 ```{bibliography} ../../references.bib

 ```
+$$